-The Final Terms relating to any specific Series of Notes may provide that the Notes are intended to be Sustainable Notes (which may include, inter alia, sustainable, green, social and/or blue Notes ("Sustainable Finance Instrument")).
-The Bank intends to allocate an amount equal to the net proceeds from Sustainable Finance Instruments to finance or refinance, in whole or in part, Eligible Activities and Assets (including loans, investments, expenditures and the Bank's own eligible operations) that meet the eligibility criteria, which may include environmental, green, social and/or blue projects ("Eligible Activities and Assets"), in line with any Sustainable Finance Framework that the Bank may publish from time to time.
+The Final Terms relating to any specific Series of Notes may provide that the Notes are intended to be sustainable Notes (which may include, inter alia, sustainable, green, social and/or blue Notes ("Sustainable Finance Instrument")).
+The Bank intends to allocate an amount equal to the net proceeds from the Sustainable Finance Instruments to finance or refinance, in whole or in part, Eligible Activities and Assets (including loans, investments, expenditures and the Bank's own eligible operations) that meet the eligibility criteria, which may include environmental, green, social and/or blue projects ("Eligible Activities and Assets"), in accordance with any Sustainable Finance Framework that the Bank may publish from time to time.
 See further section "Use of Proceeds" of this Base Prospectus.
-For the avoidance of doubt, the Sustainable Finance Framework is not, and shall not be deemed to be, incorporated in and/or form part of this Prospectus.
+For the avoidance of doubt, the Sustainable Finance Framework any relevant opinion (including, without limitation, the Second Party Opinion (as defined in "Use of Proceeds" below)) or certification and any other document related thereto including any footnotes, links to the Bank's website and/or progress and impact assessment reports is not, and shall not be deemed to be, incorporated in and/or form part of this Prospectus.
+The Sustainable Finance Framework may be amended at any time without the consent of Noteholders and none of the Bank, the Arranger or the Dealers assumes any obligation or responsibility to release any update or revision to the Sustainable Finance Framework and/or information to reflect events or circumstances after the date of publication of the Sustainable Finance Framework.